Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment of Acute Bowel Obstruction

 Careful serial examinations are necessary to manage patients with progressive abdominal symptoms that may be due to acute bowel obstruction.
-The principles of supportive care in this setting include volume resuscitation, correction of electrolyte imbalances, and transfusion support (if necessary).
+The principles of supportive care in this setting include bowel rest, volume resuscitation, correction of electrolyte imbalances, and transfusion support if necessary.
 These measures may precede or accompany decompression efforts.

-When bowel obstruction is partial, decompression of the distended bowel may be attempted with nasogastric or intestinal tubes.
-Although use of these tubes may reduce edema, relieve fluid and gas accumulation, or decrease the need for multiple stage procedures,[
+When bowel obstruction is partial, decompression of the distended bowel may be attempted with nasogastric tubes (NGTs) or intestinal tubes.
+The use of these tubes may reduce edema, relieve fluid and gas accumulation, or decrease the need for multiple stage procedures.[

 Management of Chronic, Malignant Bowel Obstruction